CodeAndCake/TeamBuildingBot/README.md

 -->

-# One Twitter bot to *cohere* your team

-Automated motivational tweets for your team.
+# Automated motivational tweets for your team

+It's all recycled! :recycle:

 ### WTF?

 A Twitter bot is, in lay(wo)man's terms, a computer program that tweets *automatically*.
 Following certain rules, the bot generates tweetable sentences and then pushes them to the Twitters via their [API](https://dev.twitter.com/rest/public).

-This bot takes in the latest tweets from a list of accounts (your team, possibly) and then produces a sentence that starts with **We**, followed by a *verb* and some other words.
+This bot takes in the latest tweets from a list of accounts (your team, possibly) and then produces a sentence that starts with `We`, followed by a *verb* and some other words (all found within your team's tweeets).
 For example:

-* `We don't eliminate #poverty, #disease, and #automation`
 * `We emerge from 11am!`
 * `We improve the #Web…`
+* `We don't outsource through publication #ItSaysHere`
 * `We encrypt finished citizen #neverTooLate`
-* `We don't outsource through publication #ItSaysHere`
 * `We survive on success #PostCapitalism`
+* `We don't eliminate #poverty, #disease, and #automation`

 ### Get started